davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 [compiler-builtins]: #compiler-builtins

 `compiler-builtins` is always built with `-Ccodegen-units=10000` to force each intrinsic into its own object file to avoid symbol clashes with libgcc.
+This is currently enforced with a profile override in the standard library's workspace.

 rustc will automatically use a large number of codegen units for the `compiler-builtins` crate, unless manually specified using the `-Ccodegen-units`